brimdata/zed/docs/commands/zed.md

 ```
 zed serve [options]
 ```
-The serve command implements Zed's server personality to service requests from instances of Zed's client personality.
+The `serve` command implements Zed's server personality to service requests from instances of Zed's client personality.
 It listens for Zed lake API requests on the interface and port specified by the `-l` option, executes the requests, and returns results.

+The verbosity of the server's log output can be varied with the `-log.level` option.
+Available levels ordered from most to least verbose are: `debug`, `info` (the default), `warn`, `error`, `dpanic`, `panic`, and `fatal`.
+Suggestions for use:

+* As its name implies, `debug` level is likely to only be required when actively debugging issues.

+* If the volume of logging output at the default `info` level seems too excessive for production use, `warn` level is recommended.

 ### 2.14 Use
 ```